caplogic/Mappedbus/README.md

 ### Examples

-The project contains examples for how to create both a byte array based and a message based reader/writer.
+The project contains examples for how to create a byte array and message based reader/writer.

 The message based one work as follows.
 The MessageWriter will send a message, PriceUpdate, which contains three fields: source, price and quantity.
 The first argument of the MessageWriter is used to populate the source.
 The MessageReader simply prints every message it receives.